2018 Tax Laws: What You Need to Know as the Year Ends

 Charitable Contributions for Cash Gifts

-The new law increased the adjusted gross income limitation for donations by cash, check or credit card to 60 percent.
+The new law increases the limitation of 50 percent of your adjusted gross income (AGI) for donations by cash, check or credit card up to 60 percent.
 Higher net worth donors may want to consider increasing cash gifts.

 What’s the Same?